 Red Nation Celebration Institute is a pioneer, Native Women-LED, Indigenous enterprise-founded in 1995.
-Making its mark as the longest standing Native Media, Arts & Cultural nonprofit in the City of Los Angeles and the first Native organization funded by the City of Los Angeles Department of Cultural Affairs includes the largest Native Indigenous Independent Film Festival in the world, serving Indian Country & Entertainment Industry, representing over 570+ Native Nations.
+Making its mark as the longest standing Native Media, Arts & Cultural nonprofit in the City of Los Angeles and the first Native organization funded by the City of Los Angeles Department of Cultural Affairs includes the largest Native Indigenous Independent Film Festival in the world, serving Indian Country & Entertainment Industry, representing over 575+ Native Nations in the U.S. and collectively on the planet 1200.

 Our core foundation is uniting creatives within our community with Hollywood to bring together a greater voice to the entertainment industry and the world at large.
 Red Nation Celebration Institute is honored and proud to work with strong leaders within our Native Nations across Indian Country America and our Indigenous talent from directors, producers, writers, actors and crew in front of and behind the camera, fostering the next generation of talent and leaders. #NativesInChargeOfTheirNarrative

 Red Nation Celebration Institute (RNCI) has established a rich legacy of work supporting more than 5000+ Native and Indigenous filmmakers through its streaming company Red Nation Television Network, amplifying more than 894 Native Indigenous filmmakers through its Red Nation International Film Festival.